igorline/slither_wiki/Detector-Documentation.md

 Constant state variables should be declared constant to save gas.

 ### Recommendation
-Add the `constant` attributes to state variables that never change.
+Add the `constant` attribute to state variables that never change.

 ## Public function that could be declared external
 ### Configuration